CyB3RC0nN0R/event-bus/README.md

 ## Event handlers for subtypes

-On certain occasions its practical for an event handler to accept both events of the specified type, as well as subclasses of that event.
+On certain occasions it's practical for an event handler to accept both events of the specified type, as well as subclasses of that event.
 To include subtypes for an event handler, use the `includeSubtypes` parameter as follows:

 ```java